Then He Kissed Me

 "Then He Kissed Me" is a song written by Phil Spector, Ellie Greenwich and Jeff Barry.
-The song, produced by Spector, was initially released as a single on Philles Records (#115) in July 1963 by The Crystals.
+The song, produced by Spector, was initially released as a single on Philles Records (#115) in July 1963 by the Crystals.
 The lyrics are a narrative of a young woman's encounter, romance, and eventual engagement with a young man.

 In 2004, this song was number 493 on Rolling Stone magazine's list of 500 Greatest Songs of All Time.
 Pitchfork placed it at number 18 on its list of "The 200 Greatest Songs of the 1960s".
 Billboard named the song number 8 on their list of 100 Greatest Girl Group Songs of All Time.

-The song appears in the 1987 movie Adventures in Babysitting and in the 1990 movie Goodfellas.
+The song appeared in the films Goodfellas (1990) and Adventures in Babysitting (1987).
+It was also played in the opening scene of the 2020 film To All the Boys: P.S.
+I Still Love You.

 The Crystals version

-The single is one of The Crystals' best-remembered songs.
+The single is one of the Crystals' best-remembered songs.
 It was recorded at Gold Star Studios in Los Angeles in April 1963.
 The lead vocal was sung by Dolores "LaLa" Brooks, the Wall of Sound arrangement was by Jack Nitzsche, featuring The Wrecking Crew, and Larry Levine was the engineer.
-In the United States the single peaked at number 6 and in the United Kingdom it peaked at number 2.
-It was The Crystals' third single to chart in the top ten in the United States, and their second to reach the top ten in the United Kingdom.
+In the United States, the single peaked at number 6 and in the United Kingdom, it peaked at number 2.
+It was the Crystals' third single to chart in the top ten in the United States, and their second to reach the top ten in the United Kingdom.
 The song was also a major hit in the Republic of Ireland, reaching number 3 in the charts there.

 Cash Box described it as "a captivating, quick moving, full sounding romantic that sports a sensational arrangement by Jack 'Specs' Nitzsche."